 Eat them while warm.
 Like right out of the skillet…warm.
 I know you cannot resist.
 I always taste the first one.
 It is the cook’s privilege, as I say.
 They’re of course good no matter when you eat them, but a fresh piece hot off the skillet is pure perfection, to say the least.

-The honey might not seem to be totally needed BUT it’s definitely necessary.
+The honey might not seem necessary BUT it’s definitely a must.
 That’s how you will find out why Greeks are obsessed with Cretan-style pancakes.
 Soon you will be hooked as well.

-Looking for other sweet and savory bread and pita to make?
+Looking for other sweet and savory bread and pies to make?
 Here are a few to try:

 Recipe credits: This amazing recipe is coming from Argiro Barbarigou's site.
 The Cretan chef Kostis Kostakis was kind enough to share his family recipe.
 Thank you both of you!